sagar-viradiya/auto-benchmark/README.md

 # Autobenchmark

 A Gradle plugin to automate macro-benchmark on baseline profile.
-Run your macro-benchmark tests for profile verification on Firbase test lab and verify them.
+Run your macro-benchmark tests for profile verification on Firbase test lab and verify benchmark result JSON.
-With this plugin, you can automate macro-benchmark for baseline profile on CI.
+With this plugin it is possible to integrate baseline profile verification in your CI pipeline to fully automate baseline profile.

+For more information on benchmarking baseline profile visit official [Android guide](https://developer.android.com/topic/performance/baselineprofiles/measure-baselineprofile).

 ## Applying plugin